Mechanism design: Necessity

 which, to be positive, means higher types must be given more of the good.

 There is potential for the two pieces to interact.
 If for some type range the contract offered less quantity to higher types $\partial x / \partial \theta < 0$, it is possible the mechanism could compensate by giving higher types a discount.
 But such a contract already exists for low-type agents, so this solution is pathological.
 Such a solution sometimes occurs in the process of solving for a mechanism.
-In these cases it must be "ironed."
+In these cases it must be "ironed".
 In a multiple-good environment it is also possible for the designer to reward the agent with more of one good to substitute for less of another (e.g. butter for margarine).
-Multiple-good mechanisms are an ongoing problem in mechanism design theory.
+Multiple-good mechanisms are an area of continuing research in mechanism design.

 Sufficiency

 Mechanism design papers usually make two assumptions to ensure implementability:

 This is known by several names: the single-crossing condition, the sorting condition and the Spence–Mirrlees condition.
 It means the utility function is of such a shape that the agent's MRS is increasing in type.

 This is a technical condition bounding the rate of growth of the MRS.

 These assumptions are sufficient to provide that any monotonic $x(\theta)$ is implementable (a $t(\theta)$ exists that can implement it).
 In addition, in the single-good setting the single-crossing condition is sufficient to provide that only a monotonic $x(\theta)$ is implementable, so the designer can confine his search to a monotonic $x(\theta)$.